Judy Morris: Writing and directing

-Morris wrote and directed the comedy Luigi's Ladies in 1989.
-Later she teamed up with George Miller and Dick King-Smith to write Babe: Pig in the City in 1998.
-An episode of Dinotopia in 2002 and then most recently co-wrote the story to the film Happy Feet (along with Warren Coleman, John Collee, and once again, George Miller).
-Happy Feet was the first Australian animated film to win the Academy Award for Best Animated Feature, and for her part in writing it Morris was nominated for an Annie Award.
+Morris wrote and directed the comedy film Luigi's Ladies in 1989.
+She later teamed up with George Miller and Dick King-Smith to write Babe: Pig in the City in 1998.

+She wrote an episode of Dinotopia in 2002, and then co-wrote Happy Feet (along with Warren Coleman, John Collee, and once again, George Miller).
+Happy Feet was the first Australian animated film to win the Academy Award for Best Animated Feature, and for her part in writing it, Morris was nominated for an Annie Award.

 She later wrote the screenplay for Fred Schepisi's 2011 film, The Eye of the Storm, based on the novel of the same title.